UPDATED: March 16, 2022

 While having a brokerage account is beneficial, from a retirement standpoint you should consider contributing to a 401(k)/403(b) or an IRA first.
 Especially if you get an employer match, go with the 401(k) or 403(b).
 It’ll let you build savings faster, and hey, free money is awesome.

 If you can afford it, max out those contributions.
 Next, move on to the IRAs.
+The more you contribute every year, the more likely your retirement savings strategy will get you where you want to go.

 Finally, you’ll probably want to put some money into an unrestricted savings instrument to help you cover emergencies.